scaleoutsean/eseries-perf-analyzer/README.md

 - `RETENTION_PERIOD` - data retention in InfluxDB, such as 52w (52 weeks)
 - `DB_ADDRESS`
   - Use external IPv4 or FQDN of the InfluxDB host if InfluxDB is running in a different location
-  - Use Docker's internal DNS name (`influxdb`) if InfluxDB is in the same Docker Compose as the Collector
+  - Use Docker's internal DNS name (`influxdb`) if InfluxDB is in same Docker Compose as Collector
 - `DB_NAME` - database name, can be one per E-Series system, for Collector to use.
 Default (if not set): `eseries`.
 Collector creates database if it doesn't exist
 - `DB_PORT` - `8086` is the default port for InfluxDB v1 used by Collector if not specified
 - `OUTPUT` - send to `influxdb`, `prometheus`, or (default) `both`
+- `TLS_VERIFY` - verifies SANtricity API server's TLS certificate; `true` is recommended, but won't work if container can't verify; it will work from CLI/bare metal if OS truststore has the CA TLS
 - `PROMETHEUS_PORT` - used if `OUTPUT` isn't `influxdb` and default is 8080.
 Make sure Collector exposes with with open external port if you need to access it externally

 Example of a collector service entry in`docker-compose.yml`: